Eamonbaloun/PC-Beginners-Guide/README.md

 🚨 **Top Recommendations for Builds** 🚨

 I wanted to make a quick guide on what I think makes a solid build.
-This isn’t about specific parts, but more of a general outline of what you should aim for.
+This isn’t about specific parts, but more of a general outline of what you should aim for. *[More of anything is always better—it keeps you from buying twice!]*

-CPU: Go for at least 8 cores, but I recommend 12 if you can.
+- **CPU**: Go for at least 8 cores, but I recommend 12 if you can.
 It’ll give you more headroom for multitasking and gaming.

+- **GPU**: The big question: [Nvidia or AMD](https://youtu.be/BJ75QVCip88)?
+Personally, I’ve never bought an AMD GPU because I find Nvidia’s price premium worth it for better drivers, stability, and features (DLSS).
+That said, I respect what AMD is doing with better specs at lower prices.
+For a recommendation, 12GB of VRAM is the minimum, but 16GB is ideal.
+Just get the best card you can afford with at least 12GB or 16GB VRAM.

-Cooler: For air cooling, just grab the most expensive Noctua cooler (like the NH-D15) that fits your budget.
-If you prefer an AIO, I’d suggest the ARCTIC Liquid Freezer—solid performance for the price.
+- **Cooler**: For air cooling, grab the most expensive Noctua cooler (like the NH-D15) that fits your budget.
+If you prefer an AIO, the **ARCTIC Liquid Freezer** offers solid performance at a good price.

-Motherboard: Never skimp on the motherboard.
-A decent $220-$350 range board will cover your needs, but if you’re going with AMD, investing in a better board is smart.
-AMD tends to support boards for a longer time, so you could potentially upgrade the CPU in a few years without changing your board.
+- **Motherboard**: Never skimp on the motherboard.
+A decent board in the $220–$350 range will cover your needs, but if you’re going with AMD, investing in a better board is a smart move.
+AMD tends to support boards longer, so you could upgrade the CPU in a few years without changing the board.

+- **Storage**: An **NVMe SSD** is the only thing I’d consider these days since they’re so affordable.
+For storage size, 1TB drives are really cheap now.
+I can’t stress enough how important a DRAM buffer is—if a drive has one, it’ll say so.
+I recommend brands like **Samsung, SK Hynix, or Crucial**—they’re all reliable.

-RAM: Pretty simple here—more is better.
-I wouldn’t go below 32GB, but 48GB would be ideal, especially for gaming and productivity.
+- **RAM**: Simple—more is always better.
+I wouldn’t go below 32GB, but 48GB is ideal, especially for gaming and productivity.

-Case: Go for airflow, airflow, airflow!
+- **Case**: Go for airflow, airflow, airflow!
 A mesh design is key.
 As long as it gets good reviews for airflow (check out Gamers Nexus or Hardware Canucks for that), you’re good.
-Personally, I’d recommend Fractal Design or Lian Li for cases—they both offer great airflow options.
+Personally, I’d recommend **Fractal Design** or **Lian Li**—both offer great airflow options.

-PSU: This one’s straightforward, thanks to the PSU [Tier List](https://cultists.network/140/psu-tier-list/).
-Finding a good power supply is easy—just buy one in the A Tier.
-As for wattage, 1000W PSUs are becoming more affordable, so wait for a sale and go with a trusted brand.
-Seasonic is by far my favorite PSU brand—they’re reliable and top quality.
+- **PSU**: This one’s straightforward, thanks to the [PSU Tier List](https://cultists.network/140/psu-tier-list/).
+Finding a good power supply is easy—just get one in the **A Tier**.
+1000W PSUs are getting more affordable, so wait for a sale and go with a trusted brand. **Seasonic** is my favorite—they’re reliable and top quality.

+---

-One last thing: I’m not sure where this fits, but after you’ve put together a part list, on [PC Part Picker](https://pcpartpicker.com) share it on forums.
+One last thing: After you’ve put together a part list, share it on [PC Part Picker](https://pcpartpicker.com) and forums.
 People will help you fine-tune your build—I help people all the time on Reddit.
-Just make sure you mention what you’re trying to do with the computer, like which games or programs you’ll be using, so people can give the best advice.
+Just make sure you mention what you plan to do with the computer, like which games or programs you’ll be using, so people can give you the best advice.

 - [Best & Budget Peripheral & PC Builds](https://youtu.be/E8ZGw9FmRMw)❗
 - [The Best $800 Gaming PC Build of 2024](https://www.youtube.com/watch?v=84KVEzDlxEE)